lightning/bolts/02-peer-protocol.md

 A receiving node:
   - receiving an `amount_msat` equal to 0, OR less than its own `htlc_minimum_msat`:
-    - SHOULD fail the channel.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - receiving an `amount_msat` that the sending node cannot afford at the current `feerate_per_kw` (while maintaining its channel reserve and any `to_local_anchor` and `to_remote_anchor` costs):
-    - SHOULD fail the channel.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - if a sending node adds more than receiver `max_accepted_htlcs` HTLCs to its local commitment transaction, OR adds more than receiver `max_htlc_value_in_flight_msat` worth of offered HTLCs to its local commitment transaction:
-    - SHOULD fail the channel.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - if sending node sets `cltv_expiry` to greater or equal to 500000000:
-    - SHOULD fail the channel.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - MUST allow multiple HTLCs with the same `payment_hash`.
   - if the sender did not previously acknowledge the commitment of that HTLC:
     - MUST ignore a repeated `id` value after a reconnection.
   - if other `id` violations occur:
-    - MAY fail the channel.
+    - MAY send a `warning` and close the connection, or send an `error` and fail the channel.

 The `onion_routing_packet` contains an obfuscated list of hops and instructions for each hop along the path.
 It commits to the HTLC by setting the `payment_hash` as associated data, i.e. includes the `payment_hash` in the computation of HMACs.